 You may also have received other types of overseas pensions, such as foreign private annuities or foreign investment funds.
-For more information, please read the note about foreign rights disclosure on page 52.
+For more information, please read the note about foreign rights disclosure on page 48.
 Under most of the tax treaties New Zealand has with other jurisdictions, you cannot claim a tax credit for tax deducted overseas on pensions.
 If you paid tax on the pension overseas, generally you need to claim a refund or tax credit from the overseas tax authority, not from Inland Revenue in New Zealand.

-For more information, please read our guides Overseas pensions and annuity schemes (IR 257) and Overseas social security pensions (IR 258).
+For more information, please read our guides Overseas pensions and annuity schemes (IR257) and Overseas social security pensions (IR258) or go to www.ird.govt.nz/international/residency/dta/